-The IPAQIC meets on a monthly basis throughout the year and reviews the state of health of the IP Australia's QMS, such as Document and Record Control; Corrective and Preventative Action; Internal Audits; Customer Feedback; Product Quality Review and other quality issues.
+The IPAQIC meets on a monthly basis throughout the year and reviews the state of health of the IP Australia's QMS, such as Document and Record Control; Corrective and Preventative Action; Internal Audits; Customer Feedback; Product Quality Review and other quality issues as required by the standard.
 The IPAQIC considers outcomes from quality reviews, internal and external audits, and ensures appropriate improvements are made to business processes, IT systems and staff training as well as actively contributing to the continuous improvement, promotion and maintenance of IP Australia's QMS.

-The IPAQIC includes the Director of the QIS, the Quality System Manager and an Improvement Manager for each Business Group within IP Australia that is ISO 9001 certified.
+The IPAQIC includes the Director of the QSSIS section, the Quality System Manager and an Improvement Manager for each Business Group within IP Australia that is ISO 9001 certified.

-The QIS is responsible for developing, implementing and managing the QMS at IP Australia.
+The QSSIS section is responsible for developing, implementing and managing the QMS at IP Australia.

 Another key mechanism IP Australia uses to help define and measure product quality is the Product Quality Standards.
 IP Australia's Product Quality Standards incorporate key requirements of the PCT search and examination guidelines.
 IP Australia's search and examination work is reviewed against these Product Quality Standards which are read in light of the Patents Manual of Practice and Procedure.
-The Product Quality Management team within the QIS comprises a number of Product Quality Reviewers who review a sample of work for all Examiners with Acceptance Delegation across all the examination sections.

-The QIS is responsible for providing quality related reports to Business Groups (monthly) and Committees (monthly and quarterly)on a regular basis.
+The IP Rights Quality Review Section Product Quality Management team within the QIS comprises a number of Product Quality Reviewers who review a sample of work for all Examiners with Acceptance Delegation across all the examination sections.
+The QSSIS section is responsible for providing quality related reports to Business Groups (monthly) and Committees (monthly and quarterly).
 Among other quality elements, these reports provide an indication of aspects of search and examination which are performed well and areas which may require improvement.